 Advanced Use Case Modeling

-- Self-taught business analysts requiring a course that fills in the gaps and puts all the pieces together
+- Self-taught business analysts requiring a course that fills in skill gaps

 - Project managers

-- Understand why, how, when, and by whom use cases are used during the project lifecycle.
+- Describe why, how, when, and by whom use cases are used during the project life cycle.

-- Understand how the treatment of use cases varies depending on a project’s methodology (sequential or iterative) and process rigor (disciplined or agile).
+- Describe how the treatment of use cases varies depending on a project’s methodology (sequential or iterative).

 - Elaborate use case descriptions with alternate and exception flows.

-- Add supplemental information to the use case model, including priorities, non-behavioral requirements, and business rules.
+- Derive supplemental information for a use case model, including priority, non-behavioral requirements, alignment with an object model, and business rules.

-- Incorporate best practices of use case models.
+- Incorporate best practices of use case modeling.

 - Capturing project scope and requirements with use cases